rhiannemock/ketoboot/README.md

 Instagram login page opened in a separate window

-Tiktok didnt open just showed about:blank in a new window, i had the URL incorrect, corrected on all pages.
+Tiktok didn't open just showed about:blank in a new window, i had the URL incorrect, corrected on all pages.

 Tiktok login page now opens in a separate window.